Skip to Content

 This is a greenhouse heating alternative that doesn’t rely on fossil fuels.
 If you have easy access to firewood, this might be a sustainable way to heat your greenhouse occasionally.

 Then again, they might not be your best greenhouse heating option if you reside in a locality with cold winters because they’re labor-intensive; you not only have to procure and haul the firewood, but you also will have to tend the fire to keep the flame alive.
 What’s more?
-You’ll have to ensure that your greenhouse’s chimney is insulated properly because it can get extremely hot.
+You must ensure your greenhouse’s chimney is insulated correctly because it can get extremely hot.

 Rocket Mass Heater